The 6 Best Exercises To Build Bigger ForearmsArms 7 min Read

-If your bench press fails near your chest it is most likely due to weak pecs/deltoids.
-If this is you then focus your dip efforts on going lower—at or below 90 degrees in the elbows.
+If your bench press fails near your chest, it is most likely due to weak pecs/deltoids.
+If this is you, focus your dip efforts on going lower—at or below 90 degrees in the elbows.

 Be smart with your form and ensure you have great technique to minimize wear and tear on your shoulder joints.

-Push ups are a favorite because they can be done anywhere.
-No equipment required.
+Push-ups are a favorite because they can be done anywhere.
+No equipment is required.

-They are also recommended because they allow you to get in a high amount of volume, and you can easily adjust the difficulty.
+Push-ups are great because they allow you to get a high volume, and you can easily adjust the difficulty.

 Benching a ton can be hard on your shoulders and elbows.
 Even with perfect form, benching more than 12 total sets a week can get taxing.